ktprograms/walkmapper/README.md

 # saves over images/portland.png with images/Portland_45.5372_m122.5831_45.4761_m122.7077.png
 ```

+You can also create a snake animation, where the route is drawn out from start to finish, by using the `SingleRoute.snake_animation` method.

 -------------

 The class `MultipleRoutes` contains methods for analyzing, plotting, and animating multiple routes: